valeriocelletti/Lightstreamer-example-AMFHelloWorld-client-flex/README.md

 Basically, Lightstreamer Server can be seen as a "technology hub" for data push, where you can mix different technologies on the client-side and on the server-side to exchange real-time messages.<br>
 ![Schema](http://cometdaily.com/wp-content/uploads/2010/03/technology-hub1.png)

-In this article, we will delve into the "Flex on the client-side, Java on the server-side" scenario.<br>
+We will delve into the "Flex on the client-side, Java on the server-side" scenario and, in this project, full details for the client-side will be provided.<br>

-In particular, Simone Fabiano will show you how to push binary ActionScript objects directly to your Flex application in real-time, using AMF.
+In particular, it will be shown you how to push binary ActionScript objects directly to your Flex application in real-time, using AMF.
 [Action Message Format](http://en.wikipedia.org/wiki/Action_Message_Format) is used for serializing binary ActionScript objects in order to transmit them over the wire.<br>

 As you may recall form the [first installment](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), Lightstreamer data push model is based on items made up of fields.
 A client can subscribe to many items, each with its own schema (a set of fields).
 Each field is usually a text string with an arbitrary length (from a few characters to large data structures, perhaps based on XML, JSON, etc.).
 With this new Lightstreamer feature, you can now put a full AMF object into any field and have it pushed from the server to the client in real binary format (with no re-encondings).<br>